tomwhite/hellbender/spark.md

     --runner SPARK \
     --sparkMaster $SPARK_MASTER
 ```

+The input file, _NA12877_S1.bam_, is 121GB in size, which gets split into ~950 pieces of input (by the Hadoop input
+format), so roughly ten rounds of 100 concurrent tasks are needed to process the file.
+On a larger cluster it would be
+advisable to increase the number of executors (or executor cores, or both) so that the pipeline completed faster.

 You can find more information about tuning Spark and choosing good values for number of executors and memory settings
 at the following: